ultranoise/flying-interfaces/README.md

 - ESP32
 - MobmuPlat (lib Pd)

 This readme supposes you have a kite with an esp32 transmitting OSC data.
-Instructions on how to build one will be soon linkied here.
+Instructions on how to build one will be soon linked here.

 ![Enrique Tomas ESP32 Flying Controller](https://github.com/ultranoise/flying-interfaces/blob/master/beep_esp32.jpg)
+(ESP32 with BME280 barometric sensor and LIS3DH digital accelerometer)

 Software Basic Instructions: